cammaicey/cs260-startup/notes.md

 Headings
-    -to create a heading add one to six "#" this determines the hierarchy and typeface size (less = bigger size and higher up)
+    *to create a heading add one to six `#` this determines the hierarchy and typeface size (less = bigger size and higher up)
-    -making two or more github will make table of contents
+    *making two or more github will make table of contents

 Styling Text
     -bold, italics, strikethrough, etc